Find the right mortgage broker

 Ask for an explanation of all the documentation surrounding your loan application and contract.
 Many borrowers aren’t clearly informed as to which lender their broker has used, let alone the interest rate or features of the loan product.
 Ask for a loan product factsheet, too: having in writing what the broker has offered will ensure there are no nasty surprises later.
 Ensure that you’re given a hard copy of the comparison rate table of the home loans you’re considering.
 A comparison rate factors in the interest rate plus all other costs – other than any exit fees – that you will incur with that loan.

 The industry has been self-regulated in most states, but a new – and rigorous – regulatory regime has recently been put in place to govern brokers.
 The regime parallels that which governs financial planners.
 All brokers must currently be registered with the Australian Securities and Exchange Commission (ASIC) and as of 1 July 2011, must either hold an Australian Credit Licence (ACL) or be a ‘credit representative’ of an organisation that holds an ACL.
-You can check whether a broker is registered at www.asic.gov.au, and a broker should give you details of his or her licence number, fees and details of your right to complain prior to providing you with any assistance.
+Moreover, you can check whether a broker is registered at www.asic.gov.au.
+Also, a broker should give you details of his or her licence number, fees and details of your right to complain prior to providing you with any assistance.

 Fees and charges